 Very catchy tune and great lyrics.
 This is one of their more popular songs for a reason.
-It made it on Monday Night football, which is kind of crazy
+It made it onto Monday Night Football, which is kind of crazy.

-They took a song about BIRDS, literally this song is about birds, and turned it into a very cool song that most people probably think is about a girl cheating on her man.
-Drum beat on this song is really cool and reminds me of We Will Rock You.
+They took a song about birds, literally this song is about birds, and turned it into a very cool song that most people probably think is about a girl cheating on her man.
+The drumbeat on this song is really cool and reminds me of We Will Rock You.

-Beautiful song on acoustic and Evan hits out of the park with his singing.
-I get goosebumps every time I listen to it, that's how good it is.
+Beautiful song on acoustic, and Evan hits it out of the park with his singing.
+I get goosebumps every time I listen to it.
+That's how good it is.
 They usually play this as their encore with just Evan on stage with his guitar.

-Probably their most catchy song so you have to include in top ten.
+Probably their most catchy song, so you have to include it in the top ten.
 You can't help but tap your foot along to the beat.

 I like both the Bossier City album version of this song and the remake on Turnpike Troubadours.
 Another catchy tune that definitely has a heavy country feeling to it.

 Easily Turnpike's most underrated song.
-It starts out very very slow but right at halfway it picks up in a big way.
-I wish they'd play this live every once in a while, it's so good.
-Give the WHOLE song a listen and you'll see.
+It starts out very slow, but right at halfway it picks up in a big way.
+I wish they'd play this live every once in a while.
+It's so good.
+Give the whole song a listen and you'll see.